Publication

 UK BTR Investment

 The third quarter of 2024 saw over £800 million invested in UK BTR.
 While lower than the £1.2 billion invested last quarter, this is the second-highest Q3 of the last four years.
 Since 2015, Q3 has tended to see slower volumes, with most annual investment falling in Q1 and Q4.
-Q4 2024 will need to be even stronger than 2023’s record £1.9 billion if 2024 is to match the £4.5 billion invested in 2023.
+Q4 2024 will need to be even stronger than 2023’s £1.9 billion if 2024 is to match the £4.5 billion invested in 2023.

 Once again, the driving force behind UK BTR investment has been deals funding future development.
 In 2024 to date, 75% of transactions have been for the development of new homes.
 And SFH continues to be an attractive proposition, making up 50.4% of investment in the twelve months to Q3 2024, its highest proportion on record.